 Check contract minimums

-Look out for contract minimums, as some POS software requires merchants to agree to stick with their tool for X amount of time.
-This is limiting for a number of reasons, and it can lock you into a tool that isn’t right for your business.
+Look out for contract minimums, as some POS software requires merchants to use their tool for a fixed amount of time.
+This is limiting for a number of reasons, and can lock you into using software that isn’t right for your business.

 See it in the real world